 Spider-Man: Into the Spider-Verse(2018)

-Sony Animation Studios team up with the writers-directors of Cloudy with a Chance of Meatballs for this animated, Golden Globe-winning, multiverse Spider-Man film.
+Sony Animation Studios team up with the writers-directors of Cloudy with a Chance of Meatballs for this animated, Academy Award-winning, multiverse Spider-Man film.
 Features the voices of Shameik Moore (Dope), Liev Schreiber (Spotlight) and Oscar winner Mahershala Ali (Moonlight)....
 More

 Miles Morales (Moore) is juggling life between being a high school student and being Spider-Man.
 When Wilson "Kingpin" Fisk (Schreiber) uses a super collider, another Spider-Man from another dimension, Peter Parker (Johnson), accidentally winds up in Miles' dimension.
 As Peter trains Miles to become a better Spider-Man, they are soon joined by four others from across the Spider-Verse.
 As all these clashing dimensions start to tear Brooklyn apart, Miles must help the others stop Fisk and return everyone home.Hide